 Have you been charged with a Misdemeanor Offense that you need to win?
-Call Dallas Misdemeanor defense lawyer Paul Saputo at (888) 239-9305.
+Book a consultation to discuss legal representation with criminal defense attorney Paul Saputo today.

 Employers are generally allowed to consider misdemeanor criminal convictions in making decisions about hiring, firing, promotions and demotions.
 So, yes, it is possible to be fired over a misdemeanor criminal conviction.
 However, whether or not you might lose your job in your particular situation is not something that we can answer without first speaking to you.
 Please do not hesitate to contact us to speak with a lawyer about your case.